michaelcullum/fig-standards/bylaws/001-voting-protocol.md

 4. Votes can be +1 ("in favor"), -1 ("against"), or 0 ("abstain").

 5. One-third or more of the *voting members* must vote within the time limit for the vote to be valid.
+The member count should be taken from the beginning of the vote.
 This is the equivalent of establishing a quorum.
-For
-example:
+For example:

         - If there are 20, 21, or 22 members, then 7 or more must vote within the time limit for the vote to be valid.